-The 2009 International Mechanical Code (IMC) section 502.16 adopted by the Wisconsin Department of Safety and Professional Services requires a ventilation rate of one cubic foot per minute (cfm) per twelve cubic feet (ft3) of shop volume in repair garages servicing natural gas vehicles (NGVs).
+The 2009 International Mechanical Code (IMC) section 502.16 adopted by the Wisconsin Department of Safety and Professional Services requires a ventilation rate of one cubic foot per minute (cfm) per twelve cubic feet (ft) of shop volume in repair garages servicing vehicles fueled by lighter than air fuels such as natural gas and hydrogen.
 Generally, the mechanical ventilation system must operate continuously with two exceptions.
 The air movement in the shop should be as uniform as possible from the floor to the ceiling with inlets uniformly arranged on exterior walls near floor level and outlets at the high point of the room on exterior walls or the roof.
-These IMC requirements apply to both major and minor garages maintaining NGVs and intend to prevent the accumulation of lighter-than-air flammable and combustible gases inside repair garages.
+These IMC requirements intend to prevent the accumulation of lighter-than-air flammable and combustible gases inside repair garages.
+The requirements intend to prevent the accumulation of lighter-than-air flammable and combustible gases inside repair garages.

-The proposed rules would exempt minor repair garages from the requirements of IMC section 502.16 through the adoption of section 2211.7 of the 2009 International Fire Code (IFC).
+The proposed rules would exempt certain repair garages from the requirements of IMC section 502.16 through the adoption of section 2211.7 of the 2009 International Fire Code (IFC).
 Section 2211.7 includes an exemption for repair garages where work is not performed on the fuel system and is limited to exchange of parts and maintenance requiring no open flame or welding.
+Throughout this rule we will refer to the garages exempted in section 2211.7 as minor repair garages.
+Because IMC 502.16 is controlled by and extracted from the IFC, and the IFC has a more specific requirement, the exception to the IFC would provide an exception to IMC 502.16.